Silent Auction | Student Lounge | 9 a.m.-6 p.m.

-On March 6, the Maurice A. Deane School of Law will be holding its annual In Honor of Justice Reception and Public Justice Foundation (PJF) Auction to raise funds in support of summer fellowships for students pursuing non-paid internships in government and nonprofit agencies.
+On March 11, join us at the Public Justice Foundation (PJF) Auction to raise funds in support of summer fellowships for students pursuing non-paid internships in government and nonprofit agencies.

 Past live auction items have included tickets to a Yankees game, a taping of Saturday Night Live, VIP tickets to Live! with Kelly and Michael, and various tickets to concerts and Broadway shows.